Hesperian Health Guides

 MW Ch7 Page 99-2.png

-Midwives can help stop HIV/AIDS
+Midwives can help stop HIV

+Midwives can help stop HIV by teaching others in their community how HIV spreads and how treatment both keeps people with HIV healthy and stops it from spreading.
+Help people get tested and get the ART medicines they need.
 With treatment, HIV is a manageable illness, but preventing it is still important.
-As a midwife, you can work to stop the spread of HIV.
-Encourage all pregnant women and their partners to be tested for HIV.
-Help women who have HIV plan carefully for pregnancy, and prevent pregnancies they do not want (see Chapter 17).
+To protect babies, help women who have HIV plan carefully for pregnancy, and prevent pregnancies they do not want (see Chapter 17).
 Help women who are pregnant or breastfeeding avoid becoming infected with HIV.
-New HIV infections during pregnancy are very likely to spread HIV to the baby too.
+New HIV infections during pregnancy are more likely to spread HIV to the baby too.

-• Some people, especially young people and women, cannot choose how they have sex.
+• Some people, especially many young people and women, cannot choose how they have sex.
 If they do not want sex, or they want to use condoms, their partners may not agree.

 • Some people do not want to use condoms.
 Other people cannot afford to buy condoms, or cannot find them easily.